MySQL Deadlock Error when showing a big repository

 If, for example, the first fetch process ends with a timeout error, Redmine will detect it and tell user to do it offline instead.
 I think this will be a more friendly interface for user.
 Thank you.

-#7 Updated by Toshi MARUYAMA almost 5 years ago
+#7 Updated by Toshi MARUYAMA about 5 years ago

 I think we cannot close this issue.